Virtual and In-Person Student Tours

 - $100 Virtual Tour fee for a live program with a museum educator

-- FREE pre-recorded PowerPoint slides (coming soon!)
+- FREE pre-recorded PowerPoint slides (available by request)

 - Pricing for Virtual Programs, such as workshop series and other customized programs, vary according to time and resources required